-The goal when determining the pass mark is to maintain consistent standards of qualification for membership.
+According to CAS policy, the overriding goal in setting the examination pass marks is to pass all candidates who, in the opinion of the CAS, have demonstrated by their exam responses a sufficient grasp of the syllabus material and to fail those candidates who have not.
+No predetermined pass ratio will be used for setting the pass mark.
 Because the level of difficulty for each examination may vary from year to year, each Part Committee collects extensive data to ascertain the level of difficulty of its examination.
 The Part Committee compares the performance of the present year's candidates to the performance of candidates from prior years.
 Appropriate recognition is given to any peculiarities that may appear in connection with the answers to any question on an examination despite all the care taken in setting the examination questions.

-After this, the pass mark is set to achieve the desired consistency.
-The examination part chairperson presents the recommended pass mark with the supporting data to the general officer who oversees that examination part, the Examination Committee chairperson, and the Vice President-Admissions.
+After this, the pass mark is set consistent with the above goal.
+The examination part chairperson presents the recommended pass mark with the supporting data to the general officer who oversees that examination part, the Examination Committee chairperson, and the Vice PresidentAdmissions.
 The final decision on the pass mark is the responsibility of the Vice President-Admissions.
-Raw scores and the pass mark are not provided to candidates.